punker76/jekyll_datachart/README.md

 Then update your bundle

-	bundle update
+	bundle

-Second, you need Highcharts JS (Free for Non-commercial)
+Second, you need Highcharts JS (Free for non-commercial)

 	http://www.highcharts.com/

-Put the highcharts.js at your javascripts directory.
+Put the highcharts.js into your 'source/javascripts' directory.

-Put the contents of 'plugins' in your 'plugins' directory and the contents of 'source' in your 'source' directory (just copy the directories if you don't have those directories yet).
+Put the contents of 'plugins' in your 'source/plugins' directory and the contents of 'source' in your 'source' directory (just copy the directories if you don't have those directories yet).

 Put the following configuration in your _config.yml